 - Involve yourself and others in the recovery – be open and honest with your loved one about how their addiction makes you feel.
 If they deny there is a problem, be persistent, but try not to be too forceful.

-Why Consider Inpatient Treatment at Ohio Hospital for Psychiatry?
+Why Consider Treatment at Our Hospital for Opioid Addiction?

 The number of effects that can occur as a result of opiate abuse depends upon the method in which the opiates are used.
 However, after using for a prolonged period of time the user no longer gets the same effect from the amount of drug used and will need more of the substance, eventually leading to an addiction.
 If left untreated, long-term effects can cause a significant amount of negative health problems, such as frequent infections and liver problems.
 Additionally, opiates can cause respiratory depression and increase the risk of pulmonary and respiratory problems; not to mention problems at work, at home, and in social relationships.
 Without treatment, the consequences will only get worse.

-If you are struggling with an addiction to opiates, an inpatient treatment program may be the most beneficial type of treatment for your needs.
-Inpatient treatment programs can address the reasons why you started abusing opiates in the first place, as well as any other behavioral or mental health concerns that may be present.
-By receiving treatment in an inpatient program, you are able to receive help in the safest environment possible.
-Entering an inpatient program provides you with the opportunity to step out of the stressors of your everyday life so that you can focus solely on your recovery.
-Through a combination of various therapies and medication management, this type of program can help you win the battle against your addiction and start living the life you deserve.
+If you are struggling with an addiction to opiates, an inpatient treatment center like ours in Columbus may be the most beneficial type of treatment for your needs.
+Treatment centers can address the reasons why you started abusing opiates in the first place, as well as any other behavioral or mental health concerns that may be present.
+By receiving treatment in a center, you are able to receive help in the safest environment possible.
+Entering an inpatient treatment center provides you with the opportunity to step out of the stressors of your everyday life so that you can focus solely on your recovery.
+Through a combination of various therapies and medication management, this type of treatment can help you win the battle against your addiction and start living the life you deserve.

-At Ohio Hospital for Psychiatry, our philosophy is based on an understanding of the fact that all of our patients have a history of life experiences that have played a role in molding them into the people that they are.
+At Ohio Hospital for Psychiatry, our opioid addiction treatment center in Columbus, our philosophy is based on an understanding of the fact that all of our patients have a history of life experiences that have played a role in molding them into the people that they are.
 We know that the problems they are currently struggling with are only a very small part of who they are and who they will become.
 Our goal for everyone who seeks treatment with us is to find hope and a renewed sense of contentment and well-being in a safe, comfortable, and confidential environment.

-Medication management: Medications can be a beneficial part of treating people who are addicted to substance like opiates and are also suffering from a co-occurring mental disorder.
+Medication management is offered at our hospital.
+Medications can be a beneficial part of treating people who are addicted to a substance like opiates and are also suffering from a co-occurring mental disorder.
 If medication is part of your treatment plan, our primary care physicians will closely monitor the therapeutic effects of the medication while making any changes that may be needed.

-Group therapy is held on a daily basis and sessions are designed to bring patients together so that they can share their experiences with each other and gain much needed support.
+Group therapy is held on a daily basis at our hospital and sessions are designed to bring patients together so that they can share their experiences with each other and gain much-needed support.
 Group therapy is a time to explore different ways of coping with the struggles that individuals are facing, identify triggers, and learn how to prevent relapse.

 Family therapy is a time designed to help patients and their loved ones learn to communicate in a positive manner while working towards repairing any relationships that may have been damaged due to the addiction.
 This is also a time for family members to become educated about addiction and how they can best support their loved one.